Allan Maitland

-Allan Maitland is a Scottish football manager and administrator.
-He became the chairman of Hamilton Academical in December 2018.
+Allan Maitland is a Scottish football manager and administrator who is currently chairman at Scottish League Two club Clyde.

 Career

 Maryhill

 Maitland was assistant to Ronnie MacDonald at Maryhill Juniors.
 Together they won three consecutive Evening Times Cup Winners' Cups.
 The trophy was retained from 1995 to 1998.
 The duo also won the Central Junior League twice.
 They won back-to-back titles in 1997 and 1998.

 Clyde

 With no professional playing experience and having been assistant to Ronnie MacDonald at Junior club Maryhill Juniors, Maitland became the manager of Clyde in 1998, after his long-time mentor MacDonald took over as general manager.
 After a season working alongside MacDonald – who brought in a large contingent of players from the Juniors such as Pat Keogh and Scott McHarg – he guided Clyde to the Scottish Second Division title in his first season in sole charge, winning promotion to the Scottish First Division.
 He left Clyde in February 2002 along with MacDonald and other associates after a dispute over youth funding.